-The California Consumers Legal Remedies Act (“CLRA”) protects consumers from false advertising and other unfair business practices.
-Set forth in Civil Code 1750 and subsequent sections, the CLRA allows consumers to bring individual or California class action lawsuits to recover damages and enjoin the prohibited practices.
+The California Consumers Legal Remedies Act protects consumers from false advertising, fraud, and other unfair business practices.
+The law allows consumers to bring individual or class action lawsuits to recover damages and to stop the unlawful practices.

 - “Passing off” goods or services as those of another,

 - Knowingly recommending unnecessary replacement or repair of goods,